Table of Contents

 Manually enabling automatic plugin and theme updates:

-To manually enable automatic updates for all plugins and themes you have to do is add a code to the functions.php file of the active theme
+To manually enable automatic updates for all plugins and themes, you must add a code to the functions.php file of the active theme.

 Step 1: Identify the active theme on your website.